 However, you will need to equip it with a special needle called "stretch" or "special stretch".

-For the thread choose a quality thread.
+For the thread, choose a quality thread.
 You can use a polyester thread.
-If you wish, you can also use a foam thread as bobbin thread but this is not essential.
+If you wish, you can also use a foam thread as bobbin thread, but this is not essential.

-Other tips and tricks for sewing:
+Other sewing tips and tricks:

 - adjust the machine differential (do some tests)